 A compound in black pepper called piperine has been found to boost digestion, and it has also been linked with the uptake of beta-carotene, coenzyme Q10, and selenium, according to research by U.S. supplement company Sabinsa.

 When it comes to fruit, The Organic Center champions smaller fruits, especially those that are high in moisture like strawberries and melons.
 "The larger a fruit or vegetable grows, the more water it contains, which dilutes its nutrient levels," says TOC's Steven Hoffman.

 Anyone deficient in iron should up their inulin intake.
 In one trial, iron absorption was increased by 28% by increasing inulin found in foods like artichokes, garlic, leeks and asparagus.

 Foods That Boost Antioxidant Levels

 By now we all know the importance of antioxidants both consumed and applied topically to counter the damaging effects of free radicals in our environment.
-It's worth familiarising yourself with the ORAC values in foods.
+It's worth familiarizing yourself with the ORAC values in foods.
 ORAC stands for oxygen radical absorbance capacity, and it can tell you how effective a food is at mopping up free radicals.

-Stock your store cupboard with dried herbs and spices, including clove, oregano, rosemary, thyme, cinnamon and sage, which all sit high on the table.
-When it comes to food, goji berries, dark chocolate, boiled artichokes, kidney beans, cranberries and blackberries are all good choices.
+Stock your store cupboard with dried herbs and spices, including clove, oregano, rosemary, thyme, cinnamon, and sage, which all sit high on the table.
+When it comes to food, goji berries, dark chocolate, boiled artichokes, kidney beans, cranberries, and blackberries are all good choices.
 And yes, we said dark chocolate.